-LAND ROVER FREELANDER2 TD4
+LAND ROVER FREELANDER2 TD4 - see other verdicts

 There's the usual quality and reliability caveat that comes with any Land Rover test, but the base Freelander2 TD4 is a cracker to drive, with 420Nm of grunt and great fuel economy from its 2.2-litre turbo diesel.
 It will pull up to 2000kg with ease.

 Six-speed manual is standard; a six-speed auto adds $2300.
-Hill descent control, adjustable traction control for various surfaces, a full-size spare and high clearance make the Freelander a much more versatile, capable wagon than its poncy German brand rivals.
+Hill descent control, adjustable traction control for various surfaces, a full-size spare and high clearance make the Freelander a much more versatile, capable wagon than its poncy German brand rival.